CODE-at-TACC/summer-2016/README.md

 ### Nuts and Bolts

 Throughout this curriculum, you will see sections titled _Nuts and Bolts_.
 These sections provide a detailed explanation of the inner workings of whatever is being discussed in that section.
-You can read the summary if you are a student, or if you are a teacher who would like to be able to answer deeper questions, you can read the section.
+You can read the summary if you are a student, or if you are a teacher who would like to be able to answer deeper questions, you can read that section.

 ### Sections